Kamogelo-Prince-Sephokgole/my-portfolio/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://create-react-app.dev/).

+## This readme file exists to communicate accessibility and usage of both the Portfolio created and code thereof

-## Available Scripts
+## `edit code`

 In the project directory, you can run: